Jacob Dinezon

 Most of his career was dedicated to promoting the literary status of the Yiddish language, supporting and collaborating in the creation of early Yiddish prose, poetry, journals, and anthologies.
-He was part of an active group of Yiddish authors, including his colleagues and friends I. L. Peretz, Sholem Aleichem, and Sholem Abramovitsh (Mendele Moykher Sforim), considered the classic writers of modern Yiddish literature.
+He was part of an active group of Yiddish authors, including his colleagues and friends I. L. Peretz, Sholem Aleichem, and Mendele Mocher Sforim, considered the classic writers of modern Yiddish literature.

 He is credited as the author of the first bestselling novel in Yiddish and the first realistic Jewish romance.
 During his lifetime, he wrote several novels and short stories about Jewish life in the Russian Empire with scenes from urban environments as well as from shtetl life.
 Dinezon was a keen observer of the social changes spreading throughout Jewish communities in his time.
 His stories often depicted the emotional conflicts arising from the encounter between traditional religious and social norms and the modern ideas of Jewish Enlightenment.

 Biography

 Jacob Dinezon was born in Nay Zhager (New Zhager) near Kovno in Lithuania.
 The exact year of his birth is uncertain - various bibliographical entries suggest 1856, 1852, or 1851.
 A newspaper article published on the occasion of his death in August 1919 (in the Yiddish newspaper Haynt - Today) reports that Dinezon was 68 years old when he died, which suggests the year of his birth was 1851, and data from a census conducted in Žagarė seems to confirm the same date.

 He grew up in a relatively well-to-do household with his parents, Pessie and Benjamin, two older sisters, one younger sister, and a brother (who died in his early childhood).
 His father died in 1866, when Dinezon was about 12.
 He was then raised by his uncle in Mohilev, where he attended a yeshiva until age 16.
 In addition to a traditional Jewish education, he was exposed to the new ideas of the Haskalah (Jewish Enlightenment), which encouraged Jews to become educated in secular disciplines and languages.
 He had the chance to study Russian, German, and disciplines such as mathematics, history, and science.